 Got an outstanding tax bill?
 You might benefit from a payment plan.
 The IRS has short-term and long-term plans available, which can help if you can’t pay your balance in full.

+There’s another benefit: “With a payment plan, the IRS usually doesn’t start a collection action.”
 That means you can avoid wage garnishment or tax liens on bank accounts or property.

+Usually, yes.
 Unless you can pay your bill in full in 120 days or less, the fees are:

 - $31 to apply for automatic withdrawals online

 - $107 to apply for automatic withdrawals by phone, mail, or in-person

 - $149 to pay with another method if you apply online

 - $225 to pay with another method if you apply by phone, mail, or in-person